cortex-lab/alyx/scripts/deployment_examples/alyx-docker/README.md

 # Crontab entry to copy log files of the container (not good, but works)
 */5 * * * * docker cp webserver_con:/var/log/alyx.log /home/ubuntu/logs/ && docker cp webserver_con:/var/log/apache2/access_alyx.log /home/ubuntu/logs/ && docker cp webserver_con:/var/log/apache2/error_alyx.log /home/ubuntu/logs/ >/dev/null 2>&1

+# --- Give current user the ability to run docker without sudo, can not be scripted b/c newgrp command ---
+# Add the docker group if it doesn't already exist:
+sudo groupadd docker

+# Add the connected user "$USER" to the docker group.
+Change the user name to match your preferred user if you do not
+# want to use your current user:
+sudo gpasswd -a $USER docker

+# Either log out/in to activate the changes to groups or run the following in your current session:
+newgrp docker

+# Test the permissions
+docker run hello-world

 ```

 ## IBL Alyx image